Socialist Action (Australia): Sexual abuse scandals

-On 22 February 2016, 10 members of the SP, including City of Yarra councillor Stephen Jolly, announced their resignation from the group, claiming that the group was "torn apart by attacks on a woman comrade for coming forward with serious allegations of abuse".
+On 22 February 2016, 10 members of the SP, including City of Yarra Councillor Stephen Jolly, announced their resignation from the group, claiming that the group was "torn apart by attacks on a woman comrade for coming forward with serious allegations of abuse".
 They eventually formed a separate group, The Socialists.
 The Socialist Party denied any cover-up.

 In October 2019, the Socialist Party renamed itself Socialist Action.
 In 2020, new allegations of rape appeared against the same member accused in 2016.
-In 2021, their international organisation, International Socialist Alternative (ISA), objected to an alleged 18-month long pattern of harassment of his alleged victim and their supporters within the party, and also objected to a financial payment of $32,000 AUD from Socialist Action to the man accused after he resigned working for the party.
-In response to these objections, Socialist Action formally split from ISA.
+In 2021, their international organisation, International Socialist Alternative (ISA), objected to an alleged 18-month long pattern of harassment of his alleged victim and their supporters within the party.
+ISA also objected to a financial payment of $32,000 AUD from Socialist Action to the man accused after he resigned working for the party.
+In response, Socialist Action formally split from ISA.
 They announced a plan to collaborate with Taiwanese group International Socialist Forward.
-They have since been inactive.
+Their website is no longer active and they have no phone or office address.
 Those members who opposed Socialist Action's stance on sexual assault remained members of the ISA and founded a new section of ISA in Australia in April 2021.